-The upper payment limits for performance-based payments on Categorised Work (including any incorporated fixed element) are set out in NAECI Appendix A.8(c)(iv).
+The upper payment limits for performance-based payments on Categorised Work are set out in NAECI Appendix A.8(c)(iv).

 (c) Payment periods

 The rules governing a performance-based payments arrangement shall define the period(s) over which payment(s) is/are to be calculated and (subject to fulfilment of the relevant conditions) paid.
 Provision may be made for one or more of the following: